 Pronunciation of 'Pseudorhipsalis'

-The word 'Pseudorhipsalis' refers to a genus of epiphytic cacti.
+The word 'Pseudorhipsalis' refers to a genus of epiphytic cacti native to tropical regions.
 It is pronounced as 'soo-doh-rip-SAY-lis' in English (en-US).

 Word Origin

-The word 'Pseudorhipsalis' originates from botanical Latin, combining 'pseudo-' (false) and 'Rhipsalis' (a related genus of cacti).
+The term 'Pseudorhipsalis' originates from Greek and Latin, where 'pseudo-' means 'false' and 'Rhipsalis' refers to a related genus of cacti.

 Pronunciation Details